Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S, M (a piece of cured leather)
 **Duration:** 8 hours

-You touch a willing creature who isn't wearing armor.
+You touch a willing creature who isn't wearing armour.
 Until the spell ends, the target's base AC becomes 13 plus its Dexterity modifier.
-The spell ends early if the target dons armor.
+The spell ends early if the target dons armour.

 > **Classes:** Sorcerer, Wizard